So you’ve decided to write your own wedding vows? Fantastic! Now, where to start?

 From there, you can begin to join the dot points together, and continue to tweak your draft until you have created a vow you are happy with.

-For many other couples, the writing of vows is something they would prefer to do together, whether that means agreeing to recite the exact same words, or deciding on a “sentence starter”, like the legal declaration of intent, and then adding on some personal words.
+For many other couples though, the writing of wedding vows is something they would prefer to do together.
+Whether that means agreeing to recite the exact same words, or deciding on a “sentence starter”, like the legal declaration of intent, and then adding on some personal words.

 **See an example of a same sentence-starter vow